Meet The Team

 Aaron D. Williams is a Cleveland-based multimedia artist and entrepreneur.
 His work has been exhibited in cultural institutions, including the Museum of Contemporary Art Cleveland, the Cleveland Public Library, and various Midwest retail and community spaces.
 A multi-dimensional creative working primarily in mixed media, Williams blends the aesthetics of contemporary design, traditional painting, and street art to examine topics of social significance related to identity and culture.
 Bringing his experience as the CEO and principal designer of an emerging apparel brand and creative agency, Aaron will continue Zygote’s work to develop new relationships and to foster a love for printmaking in our community.

-• Community Relations Manager
+• Community Engagement Manager

 sequoia@zygotepress.org